Speaker of Parliament Tan Chuan-Jin apologises for using 'unparliamentary language'

 According to a reddit thread, Mr Tan had muttered "f****** populist" in response to a speech by Workers' Party MP Jamus Lim.

-According to a reddit thread, Mr Tan had muttered "f****** populist" after he called for Member of Parliament (MP) Vikram Nair (PAP-Sembawang) to speak following a speech by MP Jamus Lim (WP-Sengkang).
+According to a reddit thread, Mr Tan muttered "f****** populist" after he called for MP Vikram Nair (PAP-Sembawang) to speak, following a speech by MP Jamus Lim (WP-Sengkang).

-Assoc Prof Lim had in a speech in parliament on Apr 17 during the debate on the president's address voiced support for President Halimah Yacob’s call to improve Singapore’s social compact and strengthen its social safety.
-He also said Singapore has yet to establish an “official poverty line”, and he found that “both puzzling and exasperating”.
+Assoc Prof Lim spoke in parliament on Apr 17 during the debate on the president's address and voiced support for President Halimah Yacob’s call to improve Singapore’s social compact.
+He said that Singapore has yet to establish an "official poverty line", something he found "both puzzling and exasperating".

-"I had to listen to the recording as I did not recall the occasion," Mr Tan said in a Facebook post on Tuesday (Jul 11).
+"I had to listen to the recording as I did not recall the occasion," Mr Tan wrote in a Facebook post on Tuesday.

-"Based on the clip it appears that I had a reaction to a speech made in the chamber," he added.
+"Based on the clip it appears that I had a reaction to a speech made in the chamber."

-Mr Tan said that when he listens to speeches made, he like everyone else, "form views on them".

-"However I should not have expressed them aloud or in unparliamentary language, and I apologise for that," Mr Tan said.
+"However I should not have expressed them aloud or in unparliamentary language, and I apologise for that," the Speaker said.

 Mr Tan also said that he has spoken to Assoc Prof Lim and apologised to him, to which Assoc Prof Lim "has kindly accepted".